Installing Node Red

 Because you haven’t specified a settings file it uses the default settings file.

-Running Multiple node-red instances
+Running Multiple node-red instances for Same User

 To do that you will need to give each instance a different admin port and also a different user directory or alternatively create and use a new settings file.